27th Canadian Infantry Brigade: Formation

 In the early 1950s, Canada had several armies.
-In addition to the Canadian Army (Active), Canadian Army Regular Force, and the Special Force who had specifically enlisted for the Korean War.
+In addition to the Canadian Army (Active) and the Canadian Army (Reserve), there was the Special Force, which had specifically enlisted for the Korean War.
 In January 1951, the Canadian Army formed a new infantry brigade to meet the country's commitments to NATO.

 The brigade consisted of three infantry battalions called "PANDA battalions" (for Pacific and Atlantic).
 They were the 1st Canadian Infantry Battalion (formed in Valcartier, Quebec, on 4 May 1951), the 1st Canadian Rifle Battalion and the 1st Canadian Highland Battalion.
-Each battalion drew their personnel from five infantry regiments of the same type (line infantry, rifle or highland).
+Each battalion drew its personnel from five infantry regiments of the same type (line infantry, rifle or highland).
 Each regiment formed a complete PANDA company within that battalion with the headquarters unit being a composite.

 A reorganization of the Canadian Army in 1953 led to a force of 15 infantry battalions: three for Korea, three for Canada, three for Europe and six for rotation.

 On 14 October 1953 the 1st Canadian Infantry Brigade was reactivated and replaced the 27th.
 In the same year its battalions were re-designated as the Canadian Guards, the Black Watch (Royal Highland Regiment) of Canada and the Queen's Own Rifles of Canada.

+Order of Battle (ORBAT) and units

+Headquarters, 27th Canadian Infantry Brigade "C" Squadron, Royal Canadian Dragoons, (1st Armoured Regiment) R.C.A.C.

+79th Field Regiment, R.C.A.